Screenplay by Neal Purvis & Robert Wade

 But now, the Bond franchise has taken advantage of their most recent recasting of the role of James Bond, in the form of actor Daniel Craig, to reinvigorate itself by going back to its beginnings and exploring the circumstances that made him a cold-blooded killer.
 The result is Casino Royale, a taut script which should make for an exciting and gritty re-visioning of the franchise come the film’s release this coming November.

-If you read this review of Spin Palace Online Casino, you will notice how they mention how Casino Royale opens with a pre-credit sequence where we see Bond earning his “Double-0” status by assassinating a British Intelligence agent and his confederate who are selling state secrets.
+Casino Royale opens with a pre-credit sequence where we see Bond earning his “Double-0” status by assassinating a British Intelligence agent and his confederate who are selling state secrets.
+The online casino malaysia provides the best online casino platform.
 However, on his first mission as a “Double-0” agent, Bond’s recklessness and arrogance cause him to bungle the mission and he gets caught on camera killing his target.
 Bond returns to England where he is dressed down by M who tells him- “Any thug can kill.
 I need you to take your ego out of the equation and judge the situation dispassionately.”

 The previous Bond films have kept a loose continuity amongst themselves, with some characters and story points resurfacing from various previous installments, even after several years have passed.
 For Your Eyes Only (1981) opened with Bond finally dealing with the man who murdered his just-wed wife at the end of 1969’s On Her Majesty’s Secret Service.
 Even when returning characters were portrayed by different actors – the series has gone through more Felix Leiters as it did Bonds – this continuity helped to keep Bond’s world a rich and diverse place.